-The forward seat covers are manufactured to fit the OEM foam used on the energy absorbing seat.
+The forward seat covers are manufactured to fit the OEM foam used on the energy-absorbing type seats: SICMA 159 or SICMA 198 Series for AS 350, and SICMA 159 Series for AS 355.
 The cushions are secured to the seat frame using snaps and velcro hook and loop.